 Note that your dose of nicotine may be higher with these products.
 Don't give into the temptation of leveling up your nicotine intake.

+This stop smoking method is closely related to habits.
 Do you automatically smoke after dinner, with friends, with your morning coffee?
-You may find it easier to avoid places where you enjoy smoking, or other habits linked to smoking.
+At first, you may find it easier to avoid places where you enjoy smoking, or other habits linked to smoking.
 For example, if you have kick back in the lazy boy with a cigarette after dinner, you may want to sit on the couch for a while instead.

 There is no magic pill that will make your cravings go away overnight.
 Even with the help of stop smoking methods, it can feel challenging.
+You may find yourself making excuses and rationalizations for why you have to have a cigarette or why you can't quit.
+Recognize this self-talk for what it is and stick with it.
 As you persevere, your need to rely on will power will power lessens.
 Continue to rely on natural ways to stop smoking, including the support of others to help you.

-Just like any habit you are trying to change, you can expect some resistance from your subconscious mind because it views change as threatening, even when change is truly in your best interest.
+Just like any habit you are trying to change, you can expect some resistance from your subconscious mind both for quitting smoking and for implementing stop smoking methods.
+The subconscious mind considers change and new habits threatening to your survival, even when that change is truly in your best interest.
+Your conscious mind knows this, but your more powerful subconscious mind prefers to stick to its programmed habits.
+Breaking addictions adds to this challenge.
 You may have to try and try again until you quit for good.

 When you take advantage of a several ways to quit smoking, you improve your chances of success.
+Each strategy adds another layer of support.
 Make a plan and get the resources and support you need.
 Then set a date and do it.
 You are worth it.

 With a real desire and determination, these quit smoking tips will help you become a non-smoker for good.
 You are worth it.